sharmishta173/Transease/README.md

 # TransEase

 A full-stack bus ticket booking application built with React and Node.js.
-Transitly lets passengers search routes, select seats interactively, enter passenger details, and receive a confirmed booking — all through a single, cohesive flow.
+TransEase lets passengers search routes, select seats interactively, enter passenger details, and receive a confirmed booking — all through a single, cohesive flow.

 ---